amey-ghate/Bitcoin-Trading-Network-Trustworthiness-Analysis/README.md

 Maintaining platform integrity is crucial.
 Our proposed future strategies involve the continuous monitoring and immediate response to fraudulent nodes.

 ## Future Work
-The project concludes with a neutral average rating for networks, with a mode rating of 1.
 We suggest employing assortativity in future work to detect fraudulent networks and promote genuine ones.